Airway Clearance Techniques for Cystic Fibrosis

 Postural drainage and percussion is also known as chest physical therapy (chest PT).
 For this airway clearance technique, the person with CF gets into several different positions to help drain mucus from different areas of the lungs.
 Gravity then pulls the mucus from the smaller airways to the larger ones, where it is coughed out.
 Percussion involves clapping or vibrating the chest to shake the mucus loose.
 Clapping is done for three to five minutes.
 The person then huff coughs to get the mucus out.
 Each session lasts 20 to 40 minutes.2 It should be performed before eating or 1.5 to 2 hours after meals to decrease the chance of vomiting.

 High-frequency chest wall oscillation is the full name for what most people call the vest or oscillator.
+Brand names are The Vest System, inCourage, Smart Vest, and AffloVest.
 This inflatable vest wraps around the chest and connects to a machine that vibrates at a high frequency.
 The vibrations loosen and thin the mucus.
 After 5 minutes of vibration, the person turns off the machine and huff coughs.
 Sessions generally last 20 to 30 minutes.2

 Positive expiratory pressure therapy (PEP)